Bioinformatics-Research-Network/skill-assessments/Linux for Bioinformatics/answers_gabriela.md

 **Q5.
 Why didn&#39;t that work?**

  * The password for the new user (sudouser) is different
- * The public key is not saved in the correct folder for the new user
+ * The public key is not saved in the correct folder for the new user (in fact the .ssh-folder does not exist at all)
+ * After creation: the permissions for this folder are wrong
 <br><br>

 **Q6.
 What was the solution?**